-Spoonflower offers over 25 different fabric types for a vast array of apparel projects.
+Spoonflower offers dozens of different fabric types for a vast array of apparel projects.
 But how can you choose just one, and where do you even start?
 Luckily, Spoonflower Ambassador and pattern maker Leila Kelleher makes it quite easy!
 Continue reading for her rundown of our best apparel fabrics from comfy Cotton Lawn to durable Dogwood Denim™.

 Leila: How often have you found the perfect print fabric, only to discover it only comes in a quilting cotton and not an apparel-friendly fabric (more on that later)?
 One of the things I love about working with Spoonflower fabrics is the amount of creative control I have.
 I get to search through so many gorgeous designs to find just the right print, and then I can choose what fabric I want it printed on!
 So much creative control but it also makes it tricky to choose the right fabric for the job!